cfelton/rhea/README.md

 *rhea* release will not occur until myhdl 1.0 is released (probably much later).

-This code/package is licensed under the ~~LGPL~~ MIT license.
-This allows anyone to use the package in their projects with no limitations ~~but if the code in the `rhea` package is modified those modifications need to be made available to the public (not the code the cores are used in or with).~~  Questions and other license options email me.
+This code/package is licensed under the MIT license.
+This allows anyone to use the package in their projects with no limitations
+Questions and other license options email me.

 The following are the definition of some terms used in this README :